CS2103AUG2016-T10-C4/Main/docs/DeveloperGuide.md

 ## Introduction

-**KeyboardWarrior** is an intuitive task manager that will help you manage your schedule and todo tasks.
+**KeyboardWarrior** is an intuitive task manager that will help users manage their schedule and to-do tasks.
 This advance tool is a Java desktop application that has a UI and can accept natural language commands via keyboard.

 This guide describes the design and implementation of **KeyboardWarrior**.
 It will help you understand how **KeyboardWarrior** works and how you can further contribute to its development.
 We have organised this guide in a top-down manner so that you can understand the big picture before moving on to the more detailed sections.